VU-PINK/Darkness-Unleashed/README.md

 # Darkness Unleashed WIP-Testing-Build

 !!
-To use the cineTools you have to have DEBUGUI by Breaknix installed https://github.com/kapraran/vu-debug-gui
+To use the cineTools you have to have DEBUGGUI by Breaknix installed https://github.com/kapraran/vu-debug-gui
 !!